life of the artist

 Twenty twenty-three was replete with gallery exhibits, three different cabin adventures, two extraordinary weddings, a new floor in my studio and resonating from all these experiences is the profound warmth and kindnesses of dear friends.
 The years of Covid isolation make the communing with friends and family more meaningful, more heartfelt, more cherished.

-Though winter has arrived, we are heading back into the light as the days start grow longer.
+Though winter has arrived, we are heading back into the light as the days start growing longer.
 Happy Solstice and a health-filled New Year!

 Remind me when we met?